wahbakamaluddin/MariKerja-post-develop/README.md

 # MariKerja

 MariKerja is a simple job listing web-based application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
-Wacth demo at https://youtu.be/X2_fgEMJjGk
+Watch demo at https://youtu.be/X2_fgEMJjGk

 ## Table of Contents